~ TERRAFORMING ~

 Now, the music, while fairly forgettable and relatively laid back, is quite nice while you're actually playing the game.
 And the wave-after-wave action isn't completely unsatisfying.

 But the trip tends to drag on during its latter half.
 And as the proceedings gradually feel more and more repetitive, the formerly stunning background visuals become messy or mundane.
-Stage 6 seems to be the intended money stage as far as effects go, but it really just looks like a big, muddy, wobbly mess.
+Saturated Stage 6 seems to be the intended money stage as far as effects go, but it really just looks like a big, muddy, wobbly mess.

 The next two stages are uninspired space levels where you have to deal with the usual asteroid field and giant ship.